Quick overview

 What is an audit and why is it done?

-If we were to simplify it as much as possible, we would say that an audit is an examination of the financial statements by an independent professional, i.e. an auditor.
+If we were to simplify it as much as possible, we would say that an audit is an examination of your financial statements by an independent professional, an auditor.
 However, it is not just any audit.
 The auditor verifies that the company has kept its accounts correctly and that they accurately reflect reality.

 The aim of the audit is to increase the credibility of the information in the financial statements, which is appreciated not only by the tax authorities, but also by banks, investors and business partners.
 When an outsider sees that your accounts have been audited, they can be sure that you are not reading the numbers from a crystal ball, so to speak.